worldbank/pacific-observatory/docs/text/text_intro.md

 # Economic Analysis with News Sources

 New analytical techniques have increased the role of non-traditional data sources for economic analysis, including text-based data.
-This research explores the use of text-based data from news articles, using natural language processing (NLP), to fill key data gaps on economic sentiments and prices, offering insights into relevant economic trends across the Pacific region.
+This research explores the use of text-based data from news articles, using natural language processing (NLP), to fill key data gaps on economic sentiments and prices, offering insights into relevant economic trends across the East Asia and Pacific region.

 ## Data Sources

-The Pacific region hosts a substantial corpus of accessible English-based content from newspapers and international news platforms, providing an opportunity to generate timely, comprehensive indicators of economic and political trends.
-Specifically, local news outlets from Pacific Island Countries (PICs), complemented by regional sources such as the Pacific Islands News Association (PINA), ABC Australia (ABC AU), and Radio New Zealand (RNZ), were selected due to their robust coverage and reliability.
+The East Asia and Pacific region hosts a substantial corpus of accessible English-based content from newspapers and international news platforms, providing an opportunity to generate timely, comprehensive indicators of economic and political trends.
+Specifically, local news outlets from East Asia and Pacific countries, complemented by regional sources such as the Pacific Islands News Association (PINA), ABC Australia (ABC AU), and Radio New Zealand (RNZ), were selected due to their robust coverage and reliability.
 We used web-scraping techniques to extract articles from the selected sources, before organizing the contents into structured datasets.

 **Table 1: News Sources by Country**